-The Agency had pledged future net revenues to repay \$539.6 million at December 31, 2022 and 2021, for Bonds issued in December 2018.
+The Agency had pledged future net revenues to repay \$537.3 million and \$539.6 million at December 31, 2023 and 2022, respectively for Bonds issued in December 2018.
 Proceeds from the Bonds were used to purchase the Commodity Project from J. Aron at a price of \$541.9 million with the remaining amounts used to fund the appropriate accounts for the Agency.
-The Bonds, payable through 2049, are secured solely by a pledge of and lien on the trust estate under the Indenture which includes bond proceeds, rights under the GSC, revenues, any termination payment and any investment income.
+The Bonds, payable through 2049, are secured solely by a pledge of and lien on the trust estate under the Indenture which includes bond proceeds, rights under the CSC, revenues, any termination payment and any investment income.
 Annual principal and interest payments on the Bonds are expected to require approximately 100 percent of the Agency's net revenues.
-The total principal and interest remaining to be paid on the Bonds is \$881.7 million and \$903.4 million at December 31, 2022 and 2021, respectively.
+The total principal and interest remaining to be paid on the Bonds is \$857.6 million and \$881.7 million at December 31, 2023 and 2022, respectively.
 Debt service payments on the Bonds are made semi-annually on January 1 and July 1.
-The first Bond principal payment is due in 2023.
-Interest paid was \$21.8 million for both 2022 and 2021.
-Total net revenues were \$23.4 million and \$21.9 million for 2022 and 2021, respectively.
+The Agency paid the first Bond principal payment in 2023 in the amount of \$2.3 million.
+Interest paid was \$21.8 million for both 2023 and 2022.
+Total gross revenues were \$26.9 million and \$23.4 million for 2023 and 2022, respectively.

 The ability of the Agency to pay related principal and interest payments associated with the Bonds is contingent upon the continued successful operation of the Commodity Project.
 If the Prepaid Agreement were to terminate, a termination payment would be received into the trust estate from J. Aron.
 The amount of the termination payment, together with the amounts required to be on deposit in certain funds and accounts held by the trustee, has been calculated to provide a sum sufficient to pay the redemption price of the Bonds upon early termination of the Prepaid Agreement.
 The amount of termination payment declines over time as J. Aron performs its commodity delivery obligations under the Prepaid Agreement.
-Agency Members are not obligated to pay debt service costs if the Commodity Project is unable to operate pursuant to the Prepaid Agreement or if revenues generated by the Commodity Project are insufficient to meet debt service obligations.
+The Members are not obligated to pay debt service costs if the Commodity Project is unable to operate pursuant to the Prepaid Agreement or if revenues generated by the Commodity Project are insufficient to meet debt service obligations.